The Criteria For Biblical Mount Sinai

 - As stated in criteria #3, the mountain should be near the ancient city of Midian, according to a line of historical sources.
 The city of Al-Bad in Saudi Arabia is believed to be where Midian once was.
 Many Saudi scholars have made this connection in addition to western scholars.

-- There should be evidence of a population communicating in petroglyphs and ancient proto-Hebrew inscriptions - as evidence in Egypt has shown the Israelites had an alphabet at this time - the earliest form of alphabetic script in the world.
+- There should be evidence of a population communicating in petroglyphs and/or ancient proto-alphabetic inscriptions - as evidence in Egypt has shown the Israelites had an alphabet at this time - the earliest form of alphabetic script in the world.

 - There should be evidence of an altar and/or stand where the golden calf was placed and worshiped (Exodus 32).